 - Due to COVID-19, and in compliance with Governor Newsom’s Executive Orders N-64-20 and N-67-20, California elections officials will mail a ballot to all registered voters in early October.
 In addition, voter service centers will be established and open Saturday, October 31, 2020 through Tuesday, November 3, 2020 as follows: 9 am to 5 pm on Saturday and Sunday; 8 am to 5 pm on Monday; and 7 am to 8 pm on Tuesday.

-Additional information regarding the November 3, 2020 election can be found by visiting the Santa Cruz County Elections Department on the Votes Count website.
+- Additional information regarding the November 3, 2020 election, including candidate contact information, can be found by visiting the Santa Cruz County Elections Department on the Votes Count website.